Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/research-program-for-literacy-without-sound/handout.md

 ## Why this belongs in the infrastructure initiative

-This document belongs here because it is a bridge between science and support.
+This document belongs here because it is a bridge between the science argument and the practical work needed to study it.

 It translates the scientific framing into:

 - study design
 - partnership needs
 - data needs
-- infrastructure needs
+- support needs
 - institutional value

 That is exactly what the infrastructure series is supposed to do.